Codeine Addiction and Treatment

 Treatment is necessary in cases of opioid use disorder.
 If codeine use suddenly stops, some withdrawal effects may take place.
-Since codeine is a short-acting drug, withdrawal symptoms can occur within 12 hours of stopping the opioid use.
-Therefore, it is important to undergo withdrawal from codeine with medical supervision.
+Since it is a short-acting drug, withdrawal symptoms can occur within 12 hours of stopping the opioid use.
+Therefore, it is important to undergo withdrawal with medical supervision.

 Withdrawal from codeine can be similar to withdrawal symptoms from other opioids.

 Some typical withdrawal symptoms include:

 Rehab facilities are usually the safest and most helpful option for overcoming serious withdrawal symptoms and maintaining a successful recovery.
 After overcoming the withdrawal symptoms, maintaining detoxification is the first step in recovering from addiction.

 - Drug Overdose Deaths | Drug Overdose | CDC Injury Center.
 (2019, June 27).
 Retrieved October 20, 2019